rgildiaz/ITI/projects/gravwell/README.md

 Gravwell's ingesters "gather incoming data, package it into Gravwell entries, and ship it to Gravwell indexers for storage."
 Gravwell offers many different [official ingesters](https://docs.gravwell.io/ingesters/ingesters.html#ingesters-list), and the [open-source ingest API](https://github.com/gravwell/gravwell/tree/master/ingest) allows for the creation of your own.
 Ingesters feed data to indexers, which are responsible for [storage](#storage).

-Ingesters can gather data from any of a few different sources.
+Ingesters can connect to the backend indexers using a few different methods.

 - [**Cleartext Backend Target**](https://documentation.gravwell.io/ingesters/ingesters.html#cleartext-backend-target) - Given the host and port of a Gravwell indexer, the ingester will connect with a cleartext TCP connection (IPv4 or IPv6).
 - [**Encrypted Backend Target**](https://documentation.gravwell.io/ingesters/ingesters.html#encrypted-backend-target) - Given the host and port of a Gravwell indexer, the ingester will connect via TCP and perform a full TLS handshake/certificate validation.